-192 WISCONSIN ADMINISTRATIVE CODE ILHR 54 Factories, of
+198 WISCONSIN ADMINISTRATIVE CODE ILHR 54 Factories, office, mercantile

 (3) OFFICE SUITE EXITING.
 One exit will be permitted from office suites having a floor area of not more than 1,800 square feet net area, provided there are 2 directions for exiting from the entrance door of the suite.